Flotapponnier/Shelfer/README.md

 ## Product Brief

 **Problem Statement:** E-commerce and product websites typically contain rich, unstructured data (descriptions, images, reviews, specifications) that LLMs struggle to process effectively.
-Meanwhile, existing schema.org Product markup on these pages is often sparse, missing critical structured data that could improve SEO, discoverability, and machine readability.
+Meanwhile, existing schema.org Product markup on these pages is often sparse, missing critical structured data that will improve SEO, discoverability, and machine & LLM understanding.

+**Hypothesis & Relevancy to Peec AI:** We believe that introducing richer, structured product schema via the schema.org convention, LLMs will rate the given website higher.
+With this project, we are certain this can be easily tested, without downgrading existing schema.org's or publishing wrong product information.

+**Promise:** The promise of this project is to ingest already existing context to create more machine reable content in the fastest way possible and minimizing human involvement.
+By creating a human-in-the-loop system, a powerful feedback loop can be built by collecting the human approved or disapproved changes and using them to fine-tune a model at some point.

 **Solution:** An AI-powered enrichment platform that transforms unstructured product page content into comprehensive, structured schema.org Product data through intelligent scraping, filtering, and LLM-based field extraction.